what is jetpack plugin used for

 2. Who Is Jetpack Best For?

-If you’re the kind of person who just wants your site to work, and work fast and securely, without constantly tweaking settings, Jetpack is built with you in mind.
+If you’re the kind of person who just wants your site to work, fast, secure, and without constant tweaking, Jetpack is designed with that in mind.

 3. Core Features of Jetpack